G. Dhananjayan: Film production

-Movie Distribution
+Movie distribution

-GD distributed the film Zero in 2016 under his production banner Blue Ocean Entertainment.
+Dhananjayan distributed the film Zero in 2016 under his production banner Blue Ocean Entertainment.
 In May 2017, he commenced his distribution company Creative Entertainers and Distributors and distributed the successful film Ivan Thanthiran.
 In 2018 GD distributed the film U Turn starring Samantha Prabhu in Tamil Nadu, which became a success.

-GD's recently distributed film is Kolaigaran which was released on June 7, 2019, and "Kavalthurai Ungal Nanban, which got released in 2020.
+Dhananjayan's recently distributed film is Kolaigaran which was released on June 7, 2019, and "Kavalthurai Ungal Nanban, which got released in 2020.
 Both films were commercial successes.

 Writing career

-GD is passionate about writing and has contributed several articles to the Times of India, The Hindu Tamil, Dinathanthi Next, Deccan Chronicle, Indian Management, DNA, India Today, and other publications.
+Dhananjayan has contributed several articles to the Times of India, The Hindu Tamil, Dinathanthi Next, Deccan Chronicle, Indian Management, DNA, India Today, and other publications.

-GD has written a book about Tamil cinema titled The Best of Tamil Cinema: 1931 to 2010, in English, which was released by Legendary Actor Kamal Haasan on 2 March 2011 in the presence of eminent film makers.
+Dhananjayan has written a book about Tamil cinema titled The Best of Tamil Cinema: 1931 to 2010, in English, which was released by Legendary Actor Kamal Haasan on 2 March 2011 in the presence of eminent film makers.
 Super Star Rajinikanth personally appreciated the book by giving a memento for the fantastic research and writing on Tamil cinema.
-The book has reached out to many universities worldwide and has become a reference point on Tamil cinema for many interested foreigners to know about Tamil cinema.

-GD's second book was "Pride of Tamil Cinema", released in 2014.
-The book was released at Indian Panorama, Goa in 2014 and it went on to win the National Award (Special Mention) for Best Writing on Cinema for the year 2014.
-The book is highly appreciated by the film industry for the impeccable documentation of the films.
+Dhananjayan's second book was "Pride of Tamil Cinema", released in 2014.
+The book was released at Indian Panorama, Goa in 2014.

-GD's monthly column in 'Galatta Cinema' for two years was widely read by eminent personalities in South Indian Cinema and was appreciated for his professional contribution to South Cinema.
-His article series in the Tamil newspaper 'The Hindu' was widely read and appreciated for the valuable contribution he is doing by enlightening the readers on the happenings in Tamil cinema and the changes required.
-His collection of Tamil articles was published by 'The Hindu' under the title ‘Vellithirayin Vetri Manthirangal’ which is today one of the best sellers from their publication.

-GD's fourth book titled 'The Art and Business of Cinema(ABC)' was released in December 2017 comprising nearly 100 articles that explains the various art and business facets of cinema.
-The collection of articles in this book is a must-read for interested filmmakers to understand the challenges in the industry and what to keep in mind to deliver a film successfully.
+Dhananjayan's fourth book titled 'The Art and Business of Cinema(ABC)' was released in December 2017 comprising nearly 100 articles that explains the various art and business facets of cinema.

-GD's series of articles in various newspapers won him his second National Award as the Best Critic of the Year 2016.
+Dhananjayan's series of articles in various newspapers won him his second National Award as the Best Critic of the Year 2016.

-GD was also the compiling author of two books by legendary actor, painter, orator and philanthropist Sivakumar titled ‘Paintings of Sivakumar’ and ‘Golden Moments of Sivakumar’.
+Dhananjayan was also the compiling author of two books by legendary actor, painter, orator and philanthropist Sivakumar titled ‘Paintings of Sivakumar’ and ‘Golden Moments of Sivakumar’.

 In 2021, served for a brief period as the Head of Tamil content and digital business in SonyLIV.
-In 2023, Dhananjayan and Madhan Karky started SCIPTICK, a "script bank" to help aspiring screenwriters better research their scripts.
+In 2023, Dhananjayan and Madhan Karky started SCRIPTICK, a "script bank" to help aspiring screenwriters better research their scripts.